 Worried about how that hurts your score?
 Don’t be!
 You’re compared to peers with similar assets.
-Chances are, if you’re having difficulty collecting tenant data, so are your peers.
+Chances are that if you’re having difficulty collecting tenant data, so are your peers.

 Not sure what “counts” towards your data coverage?
-In Measurabl, you can quickly assess which properties have data and which buildings still need data.
-The filtering tools make identifying problem areas as simple as a few clicks, while the Utility Sync feature helps fill in the gaps of manual data collection.
+In Measurabl, you can quickly assess which sites have data and which buildings still need data.
+The filtering tools make identifying problem areas as simple as a few clicks, while the Utility Sync feature helps fill in the gaps left by manual data collection.

 5. Go Beyond Utility Data

 Your sites are so much more than utility data.
 Though this is a great indication of your footprint, your building performance is highlighted every year with efficiency projects, audits, certifications, and energy ratings.
 Utilize your GRESB report to shine a light on your achievements.

 All these items, along with many other questions in GRESB, ask for associated portfolio coverage.
 Similar to "Data Coverage", this is equivalent to the floor area that's certified or rated in comparison to the total portfolio floor area.
 Even if only a small portion of your building is certified, such as the retail portion at the bottom of your office building, this still counts!
 Make sure to only include the retail space floor area for portfolio coverage, though.

 Collecting projects from the last reporting period is a fantastic start, but you can also report on projects ever completed, even if it was completed during construction.
 Any projects that were completed more than 4 years ago, during construction, or when someone else owned it can be reported in the "% whole portfolio covered" column (Q17-Q19).
 You can also report on audits performed over the last 4 years.

 Not only will tracking these enhancements make reporting significantly easier, it will ensure you’re getting maximum points.
 Remember, if you measure what matters, it’s easier to improve upon success.